Béla Breiner: At Doftana

 Ștefan Foriș, who attended a high-level PCR meeting in October 1926, reports that Breiner, also present there, was co-opted on the central committee during the proceedings.
-Still tasked with organizing the communist underground in Transylvania, Breiner was ultimately arrested at Sibiu in early November 1926.
+Still tasked with organizing the communist underground in Transylvania, and using his Oradea home for clandestine meetings, Breiner was ultimately arrested at Sibiu in early November 1926.
 Foriș claims that he had been "most certainly" betrayed by a suspected infiltrator, namely Willy Roth, and notes that his place on the central committee went to Petre Imbri.
 One of Breiner's official biographies claims that torturers were specially brought in from Bucharest, and that, despite being subjected to "barbaric" torments, "he never gave them any of his comrades' names".
 He was still tried for sedition, beginning in October 1927.
 At the time, the prosecution alleged that he and Fülöp had been sponsored by the Soviet Union with a "large sum of dollars".
 Through his lawyers Eugen Dunca and Ilariu Popescu, Breiner denied that this was true.
 The Sixth Army Corps in Cluj originally ruled that he should serve eight years behind bars, but Dunca and Popescu appealed for clemency, and had his sentence reduced this to the original five years.